AdaptSky: A DRL Based Resource Allocation Framework in NOMA-UAV Networks: A dapt S ky Performance Evaluation

 \subsection{Performance Analysis}

 In this subsection, we provide the performance of \adapt~in managing the 3D NOMA-\uav~network both during the training and testing cases.
-We compare our finding with the state-of-art technique provided in~\cite{Chen2019}, which throughout the section will be referred to as SoA.
+We compare our finding with the state-of-art technique in~\cite{Chen2019} which throughout the section will be referred to as SoA.
 The authors in~\cite{Chen2019}, solve the NOMA power allocation and \uav~placement problem using the conventional optimization framework.
-The \uav~placement in~\cite{Chen2019} is restricted over a 2D plane which we set its height similar to \adapt~initial height.~\cite{Chen2019} furthermore assumes users to be only LoS.
-We, similar to~\cite{Chen2019}, consider only large scale fading and intend to study small scale fading and time-variability in our future work.
+The \uav~placement in~\cite{Chen2019} is restricted over a 2D plane which we set its height similar to \adapt~initial height.
+They furthermore assume users to be only LoS.
+For simplicity, we only consider large scale fading and intend to study small scale fading and time-variability in our future work.
+For evaluation, we introduce the performance metrics ${R}_{e}^{\textrm{tot}}$ and $J_{e}^{f}$ which are defined as achieved average sum-rate and fairness index respectively. ${R}_{e}^{\textrm{tot}}$ ($J_{e}^{f}$) is determined by averaging the average rate (fairness index) per episode over the most recent $100$ episodes. ${R}_{e}^{\textrm{tot}}$ and $J_{e}^{f}$ both equal zero for all episodes $ep < 100$.